 A presentation of the basic concepts of human genetics including discussion of fundamental genetic principles, impacts of recent advances, and ethical issues related to human genetics.
-MAT-144 is a recommended prerequisite.
 Three lectures per week.
 Prerequisite: Any laboratory science.

 BIO-254 Evolution of Biological Systems